eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_windows.rst

 By setting the CMake variable **BUILD_SHARED_LIBS** is possible to choose the desired linkage (dynamic or static library) in the CMake generator stage.
-If the variable is missing defaults to static linking.
+If the variable is missing the build process will default to static linking.

 For example in order to build the examples dynamically linked to **Fast-DDS** do: